Last Updated on:

 2019 Gibraltar Father Christmas 50p DF coin is back on track in terms of coin grade and in a way of selling coins UNC, DF, AGPF, AGPDFT and AUPF, and the 12 labours of Hercules (2nd issue) is coming out.
 Wait, Gibraltar the world first black pearl 50p DF coin “Penny black” as well.
 It concludes that the Pobjoy mint have recovered from the bad divorce and are doing something to strike it back.
 This story is ironic and funny.
 It might be a story enough for tea time.

-Hey, your little brother drives a super speedy boat to catch you, the Royal Mint, how do you feel and react?
+Hey, your little brother drives a super speedy boat behind you, the Royal Mint, how do you feel and how to react?
 With regard to the Tower mint, it is distance far behind the start line.
 All 3 government-hired mints are inland, 2 in England and 1 in Wales.

 on 21st December, 2019—H2